-ARIES will use both Illumina Infinium 450k methylation arrays and BS-seq approaches to generate epigenetic data on a number of samples from the ALSPAC cohort.
-In addition genome-wide DNA methylation analysis of four human tissues in conjunction with matched peripheral blood samples will also be performed using Illumina Infinium 450k methylation arrays to enable comparison of methylation levels between tissues.
+ARIES used both Illumina Infinium 450k methylation arrays and BS-seq approaches to generate epigenetic data on a number of samples from the ALSPAC cohort.
+In addition genome-wide DNA methylation analysis of several human tissues in conjunction with matched peripheral blood samples was also be performed using Illumina Infinium 450k methylation arrays to enable comparison of methylation levels between tissues.

 The primary objectives of ARIES in the period 2011-2013 are: